luisespino/linux-handbook/ArchLinux/UpdateMirrors/README.md

 # Update Mirrors on Arch Linux

+This mirror update process can be repeated depending on how often you update the system; it could be every week or whenever the download speed is slow.

 To get the fastest mirrors, install the Reflector package:
 ```
 sudo pacman -S reflector